 Ministry of Roads commits to implement modernised tolling system

-The Ministry of Roads and Highways has iterated its commitment to implementing a modernised system that addresses the current tolling and road maintenance funding challenges faced by the country.
+The Ministry of Roads and Highways has reiterated its commitment to implementing a modernised system that addresses the current tolling and road maintenance funding challenges faced by the country.

 It further stated that to achieve this objective, the ministry would employ an open, transparent, competitive, cost-effective and fair procurement process.